gabrielSpassos/node-college-project/README.md

 ## Objectives

 * Create CRUD of users
-* Use MongoDb as database
+* Use MySQL as database
 * Create back-end with node
 * Create front
 * User can create their own trainings